nhantien/grant-program-analytics/docs/UserGuide.md

 | [Snapshot](#snapshot) | Walkthrough of the Snapshot page |

 ## Uploading Data
+Please refer to the Uploading Data Guide

 ## Updating Data
+Please refer to the [Modifying Data Guide](./ModifyData.md)

 ## Home
 This page displays a table of TLEF funded proposals with information including:

 - Funding Year - the funding year of the proposal
 - Project Type - there are five types of TLEF projects: Large TLEF, Small TLEF, Flexible Learning projects, Interdisciplinary Team-Teaching Grant projects, and Universal Design for Learning projects
-- Principal Investigator -
+- Principal Investigator -  the lead in charge of the particular proposal
 - Faculty - the faculty targeted by the project
 - Title - title of the funded proposal
 - Project Year - current duration of the project
 - Amount - amount of funding received
-- Status - active or inactive
+- Status - active or completed
 - Report - project report, if it exists
 - Poster - project poster, if it exists